cyberytti/ToolHunt/README.md

 ## 🌟 Overview

-ToolHunt is your ultimate cybersecurity tool discovery platform, featuring **3,000+ security tools** in a searchable database.
-With advanced semantic search capabilities, it helps security professionals, penetration testers, and researchers quickly find the perfect tools for their specific missions using natural language queries.
+ToolHunt is an advanced search engine that helps you quickly find the right cybersecurity tool from a database of over 3,000 options.
+Just describe what you need in plain language, and its smart, elastic search will return the best matches for security pros, pentesters, and researchers.

 ---